 Be proactive when it comes to your health.
 Don’t let things go.

-This person suffers permanent damage by not seeking
+This person suffers permanent damage by not seeking help earlier.

 Treatments do not harm the toe in any manner.
 Shockwaves are powerful acoustic (sound waves), applied to the skin over the bunion passing through a gel we apply during treatment.
 They produce an internal pressure within the calcium deposits breaking them apart into a fine powder consistency.
 They also produce a pressure sufficient to flush out trapped swelling from the joint capsule resulting from prolonged forces exerted on the joint.